howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 </Instruction>

-Next you need to replace the placeholder for the GraphQL endpoint with your actual endpoint.
+Next, you need to replace the placeholder for the GraphQL endpoint with your actual endpoint.
 But where do you get your endpoint from?

 There are two ways for you to get your endpoint.
 You can either open the [Graphcool Console](https://console.graph.cool) and click the _Endoints_-button in the bottom-left corner.
 The second option is to use the CLI.

 <Instruction>

-In the terminal, navigate into the directory where `types.graphql` is located and use the following command:
+In the terminal, navigate to the directory where `types.graphql` is located and use the following command:

 ```bash(path=".../hackernews-angular-apollo/graphcool")
 graphcool info